What kinds of degrees can I get at San Diego Miramar College?

 There are required prerequisites for some classes.
 A prerequisite is a previous background or course completion that is required before entry into another class.
 You must have completed this requirement at a SDCCD campus or submit proof of meeting the prerequisite elsewhere, in order to register for the class.

 There are also special admit programs within the San Diego Community College District which require a special admission process.
 See campus specific requirements in college catalog.

 When are classes offered?

 SDCCD offers 16 week semesters in the Fall and Spring.
 SDCCD offers condensed courses in the Summer semester (contingent upon budget).
 During the month of January SDCCD offers a 4 week Intersession.
 In addition, some courses are offered for short-term sessions during the Fall and Spring semesters.

 If a class is full, you will have to place yourself on a waitlist.
 If the waitlist does not open up by the time the course begins, you must attend the first class meeting and let the instructor know you are on the waitlist.
 The same waitlist policy applies to online courses.

 Being on a waitlist does not guarantee a seat in any course.
 It will be up to the instructor to assign a permission code if available.

-- Walk-ins are 15-20 minuet meetings for quick questions, petitions, signatures, semester planning and prerequisites.
+- Drop-ins are 15-20 minuet meetings for quick questions, petitions, signatures, semester planning and prerequisites.